murphy214/vector-tile-go/README.md

 # vector-tile-go
-An implementation of mapbox's vector-tile-js library for reading vector tiles lazily.
+An implementation of mapbox's vector-tile spec for reading vector tiles lazily.

 # Introduction